delepoulle/rawls/docs/source/examples.rst

 Examples
 =====================================

 Some examples are already available into documentation.
-You can find here some others and results of use of `ipfml` package.
+You can find here some others and results of use of `rawls` package.

 All examples below will use this picture.